Word of Mouth Marketing explains what Word of Mouth Marketing marketing is and how you can leverage it to help grow your business.

 But I have never heard anyone who said “I tipped the point / I went viral / I achieved mass market penetration” thanks to the theoretical knowledge I acquired with those books.

-Basically: good theory, but the chances it will increases your chances of going viral are not that high.
+Basically: good theory, but the chances it will increase your chances of going viral are not that high.

 Overall: a good book and easy to read.